williaumwu/misc/README.md

 ## ⚙️ Usage Rules

 ### Tenants
-1. Record each disturbance in a personal noise log.
+1. Record each disturbance in your personal noise log.
 2. Email or text management after significant events.
-3. Keep copies for at least 6–12 months.
+3. Keep copies for 6–12 months.

 ### Landlords
-1. Record both your observations and tenant complaints separately.
+1. Record complaints and your own observations separately.
-2. Send written reminders or notices of violation when confirmed.
+2. Send written reminders or violation notices when verified.
-3. Maintain all evidence at least 3 years.
+3. Keep evidence for at least 3 years.

 ---